 Sample structures are just one example of the many options available within your chosen course.
 Please contact Federation University for further information on available options.

-Candidates must possess a three year Bachelor of Engineering Science, Bachelor of Engineering Technology or Bachelor of Engineering degree to be eligible to enrol in the Master of Engineering Technology.
-Places will be allocated based on academic performance in the applicant’s undergraduate program.
+Places will be allocated based on academic performance in the applicant undergraduate program.
+You may apply to enrol only in the stream (or discipline) which matches the stream (or discipline) in which you obtained your Bachelor's degree/s.
+This is stipulated by the regulations set by the accrediting professional body (EA).
+Places will be allocated based on academic performance in the applicant undergraduate program.
 You may apply to enrol only in the stream (or discipline) which matches the stream (or discipline) in which you obtained your Bachelor's degree/s.
 This is stipulated by the regulations set by the accrediting professional body (EA).

 The application method varies depending on your circumstances, please visit our How to apply page for further information.